oliverwkim/oliverwkim.github.io/_posts/2022-01-01-The-Mountain-To-Climb.md

 The figures lay bare the harsh logic of compounding economic growth, and the staggering levels of inequality between countries.
 Some stark examples:

+* At its average historical growth rate, it will take over 400 years for <button value="Guinea-Bissau" id="example">🇬🇼 Guinea-Bissau</button> to reach the 2019 GDP per capita of its former colonizer Portugal.

 * Even at a spectacular Chinese rate of growth (5%/year), the <button value="the D.R.
-Congo" id="example">Democratic Republic of the Congo</button> will take 61 years to reach current income levels in the United States.
+Congo" id="example">🇨🇩 Democratic Republic of the Congo</button> will take 85 years to reach current income levels in the United States.

-* At its average historical growth rate, it will take over 300 years for <button value="Guinea-Bissau" id="example">Guinea-Bissau</button> to reach the 2019 GDP per capita of its former colonizer Portugal.

-* If it continues growing at its present rate, <button value="China" id="example">China</button> will achieve current US income levels sooner than <button value="Japan" id="example">Japan</button> (35 years vs 80).
+* If it continues growing at its present rate, <button value="China" id="example">🇨🇳 China</button> will achieve current US income levels sooner than <button value="Japan" id="example">🇯🇵 Japan</button> (35 years vs 80).

 This data is current as of 2019.
 It does not include the devastation of the Covid-19 pandemic, which has likely erased most of the economic gains of the past decade, and pushed [hundreds of millions of people into extreme poverty](https://www.theguardian.com/global-development/2021/feb/03/decades-of-progress-on-extreme-poverty-now-in-reverse-due-to-covid).